Pesto Chicken Recipe

 ingredients to make the pesto chicken

-How to Make This Pesto Chicken Recipe
+How to Make Pesto Chicken

 • Allow the chicken to marinate for at least 1 hour or overnight.